spryker/spryker-docs/docs/dg/dev/frontend-development/202311.0/yves/frontend-builder-for-yves.md

 ## Public assets

-All public assets are generated into `/public/Yves/` plus the path defined in the config file (`assets/%namespace%/%theme%/` by default).
+All public assets are generated into `/public/Yves/` plus the path defined in the config file, which is `assets/%namespace%/%theme%/` by default.

 For example, for the `DE` namespace and default theme, it is`/public/Yves/assets/DE/default/`.